-You can use font collections and libraries to organize the fonts in macOS on your Mac into groups—for example, fonts you use for a specific website or all the fonts that look like handwriting.
+You can use font collections and libraries to organise the fonts in macOS on your Mac into groups—for example, fonts you use for a specific website or all the fonts that look like handwriting.

 Note: If you don’t see a sidebar, choose View > Show Sidebar.

 In the Font Book app on your Mac, click the Add button below the list of collections, then enter a name for your collection.

 You can add a font to multiple collections.
 You can’t add fonts to the English collection or Smart collections.

 A Smart collection groups fonts based on criteria, such as the style and family name.
 If a font meets the criteria, it’s automatically included in the Smart collection.